Geonhee-LEE/geonhee-Lee.github.io/robotics/_posts/Robot Dynamics & control/2018-03-09-Forward Kinematics.md

 - Since the matrix A_i is a function of a single variable, the __3__ of the 4 quantities __are constant__ for a given link.
   - $$d_i$$: Joint variable for a prismatic joint.
   - $$\theta_i$$: Joint variable for a revolute joint.
-- By a clever choice of the origin and coordinate axes, it is possible to $$cut down the number of parameters$$ and needed from 6 to 4.
+- By a clever choice of the origin and coordinate axes, it is possible __to cut down the number of parameters__ and needed from 6 to 4.

 - __Existence and uniqueness issues__:
   - Clearly, it is not possible to represent any arbitrary homogeneous transformation using only four parameters